Flora A. Price (skipjack)

-The Flora A. Price was a skipjack that was listed on Preservation Maryland's 2008 list of most endangered historic sites.
+Flora A. Price was a skipjack that was listed on Preservation Maryland's 2008 list of most endangered historic sites.

+History

 She was built in 1910 in Somerset County, Maryland by Sylvester Muir.
 According to Preservation Maryland: The Skipjack Flora A. Price is a treasure of Maryland's nautical traditions.
 The ship is the largest remaining skipjack and was part of the last working commercial fleet in the country.The Flora A. Price is in need of repairs to withstand damage from the wind and water.
 There was a commitment to repair the ship before the ship falls victim to the elements.

 The ship was located in Cambridge, Dorchester County.